Protract-123/BearSSL-PS3/README.md

 A project which will initialise a vcxproj file which can then be used to build BearSSL for the PS3.
 Utilises the official PS3 SDK and NOT PSL1GHT.
 This project also includes a test application for the same, which has a decent example of what you need to do in order to implement BearSSL in your own PS3 project.

 BearSSL can be found here : https://www.bearssl.org/

+If you notice something wrong with the readme, some issue with the compiled BearSSL library or any other problem please make an issue describing the problem.

 ## Using this Project